crypto-org-chain/chain-docs/docs/wallets/cli.md

 ### Build Prerequisites

-- Yuo can get the  latest `chain-maind` binary here from the [release page](https://github.com/crypto-org-chain/chain-main/releases);
+- You can get the  latest `chain-maind` binary here from the [release page](https://github.com/crypto-org-chain/chain-main/releases);
 - Alternatively, you can instal `chain-maind` by [homebrew](https://brew.sh/)
   ```bash
   # tap the repo